Sorry, you need to enable JavaScript to visit this website.

 Are you ending your relationship with FGV Holdings following allegations that the company uses forced labor?

-We are aware of the allegations against FGV.
-We do not source from FGV directly but palm oil from its affiliated companies enters our supply chain indirectly.
-We have regularly engaged with FGV to understand where they are making progress and to explain where more work needs to be done.
-We will continue to help ensure they take appropriate actions to eliminate labor rights abuses in our supply chains.
+We do not source from FGV directly however palm oil from its affiliated companies enters our supply chain indirectly.
+We regularly engage with FGV to ensure their publicly disclosed action plan is being implemented and verified by their independent verification partner, LRQA.
+We continue to engage with all our suppliers as part of our efforts to eliminate labor rights risks in our supply chains.

 What is your response to Amnesty International’s report on labor abuses in palm oil?